 3. Eat a Good Breakfast

-Once you have woken up, it is very important to eat well as part of your daily routine.
-You need something that will give you a good boost of energy, all the while keeping you full.
+Once you have woken up, it is essential to eat well as part of your daily routine.
+It would help if you had something that will give you a good boost of energy while keeping you full.
 A good idea is oatmeal with a smoothie or a healthy fruit juice.

-Check out 30 Healthy And Tasty Recipes For Breakfast That You Can Make The Night Before for more healthy breakfast choices that are easy-to-make and will keep you energetic.
+Check out 30 Healthy And Tasty Recipes For Breakfast That You Can Make The Night Before for more healthy breakfast choices that are easy to make and keep you energetic.

 4. Create a Distraction-Free Workspace

-Simply clearing your desk of distractions can have a great impact on your focus and productivity.
+Simply clearing your desk of distractions can greatly impact your focus and productivity.